KennethEnevoldsen/tomsup/README.md

 # 🔧 Setup and installation

 tomsup supports Python 3.6 or later.
 We strongly recommend that you install tomsup from pip.
-If you haven't installed pip you can install it from [the official pip website](https://pip.pypa.io/en/stable/installing/), otherwise, simply run:
+If you haven't installed pip you can install it from [the official pip website](https://pip.pypa.io/en/stable/installing/), otherwise, run:

 ```bash
 pip install tomsup